Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: VI. Experimental results

+In the 2PE experiment, we extract the amplide of spectral diffusion from the product $\Gamma_{SD}R$ by using the relaxation rate $R$ parameters extrated earlier in the 3PE experiment.
+Thus, amplitudes of spectral diffusion derived from magnetic field dependence, $\Gamma_{max}\simeq2\pi\cdot12$~kHz, and from temperature dependence, $\Gamma_{max}\simeq2\pi\cdot9$~kHz, also vary by a factor of $\simeq$2.
+These values are smaller that in the 3PE experiment, and if placed onto the exponential dependence on $t_{12}$, both values correspond to the $t_{12}\simeq37~\mu$s in the 3PE experiment.
+Value of T$_{min}$ is in agreement for both 2PE and 3PE experiments and equals $\simeq(163\pm79)$~mK in the 2PE experiment.

-The relaxation time $T_1$ is the characteristic optical relaxation time.
+\paragraph{Relaxation time T$_1$} The relaxation time $T_1$ is the characteristic optical relaxation time.
 It is derived by fitting the 3PE decays to the Eq.~\ref{eq_exp_fit}.
-The relaxation time $T_1$ increases with increase of the magnetic field and reaches $\sim$3500~$\mu s$ at 300~mT for $t_{12} = 10~\mu$s, see Fig.~\ref{T1_dep}~(a).
-At low magnetic fields, i.e. 30-50~mT, $T_1 \simeq T_M \simeq 30~\mu s$.
-At 12~mK, we see that $T_1$ depends on the delay $t_{12}$, similarly to the spectral diffusion.
-On the temperature dependence, we see that this variation is much less relevant at higher temperatures: the $t_{12}$ length brings significant difference to the $T_1$-values only below 0.5~K. Thus below 0.5~K, the rotating $\pi/2$ pulses thermally influence the decoherence mechanisms, via creating NQP with dynamics on the timescales of the experiment.
+The relaxation time $T_1$ increases with increase of the magnetic field and reaches $\sim$3500~$\mu s$ at 300~mT for $t_{12} = 10~\mu$s, see Fig.~\ref{T1_dep}~(a), which close to the condition of the full polarization of spins.
+At low magnetic fields, i.e. 30~mT - 50~mT, $T_1 \simeq T_M \simeq 30~\mu s$.
+At 12~mK, we see that $T_1$ depends on the delay $t_{12}$, similarly to the spectral diffusion described in the section above.
+In the temperature dependence, see Fig.~\ref{T1_dep}, we see that this dependence on $t_{12}$ is much less relevant at temperatures above 0.5~K. Thus below 0.5~K, the rotating $\pi/2$ pulses thermally influence the decoherence mechanisms, via creation of NQP with dynamics on the timescales of the experiment.